weberlab-at-mcgill/Workshop1/README.md

 If your folder doesn't have a .hic file don't worry, download another organism from zenodo.

 ## Open https://aidenlab.org/juicebox/ in chrome.
 Open your .hic file using juicebox.
 You should see a plot of your HiC matrix.
-You can use the dropdown menus to navigate to different chromosomes/HiC_SCAFFOLDS.
+You can use the dropdown menus to display data for different chromosomes.

 ### Install MATLAB